Welcome to Fresh River Healthcare

 Dear Residents and Family Members,

-Thank you for visiting the website of Fresh River Healthcare.
-It is the collective goal of all our employees to help you or your loved one to get well soon and reach a maximum level of independence.
-Our team of caregivers includes specialized therapists, compassionate nurses and personal attendants, as well as other dedicated staff and medical professionals.
+Thank you for visiting Fresh River Healthcare!
+It is the collective goal of our entire team to help you or your loved one reach a maximum level of health and independence whether you stay with us for short term rehabilitation or long term care.
+Our family of caregivers includes specialized therapists, a skilled and compassionate nursing team, and many other dedicated staff, partners and medical professionals.

 We strive to exceed your expectations.
 In doing so, we understand that we must partner and participate with you in your plan of care.
 Communication along the way will be extremely important.
-This will include interdisciplinary “Care Conferences”, Discharge Planning Meetings, and consistent communication with your caregivers and other staff from Fresh River.
-Continue reading
+This will include interdisciplinary “care conferences”, discharge planning meetings, and consistent communication with your caregivers and other staff from Fresh River.

 - Parkinson Disease Program

 All the latest news, discussion, and updates from the iCare & Touchpoints Rehab team.

 June 19, 2022Today we celebrate Juneteenth, a day that commemorates a pivotal moment in our history that ended slavery in America.
 A day to reflect on our history, the fight for freedom and the work that still needs to be done today.
 A day to celebrate African American culture and celebrate our diverse communities.
 Juneteenth commemorates the emancipation of enslaved African Americans by marking the anniversary of the announcement of General Order No. 3 by Union Army general Gordon Granger on Ju…